 Origins of Encoding Specificity Principle

-The encoding specificity principle is believed to have originated from the research of British psychologist Endel Tulving in the early 1970s.
+The encoding specificity principle is believed to have originated from the research of Canadian psychologist Endel Tulving in the early 1970s.

 His theory of encoding specificity argued that memory recall depended on contextual cues present during initial encoding, suggesting that certain environmental factors may aid long-term memory storage and retrieval (Tulving & Thompson, 1973).